zyang01/zyang01.github.io/_posts/2024-11-09-on-islam-buddhism.md

 ---
 title: On Islam and Buddhism
 date: 2024-11-09 12:22:34 +0000
-tags: [islam,buddhism]     # TAG names should always be lowercase
 ---

 🚨🚨🚨Double Trigger Warning🚨🚨🚨: This post is likely to offend Muslims and Buddhists.